nottsknight/lex-arcana-solo/dramatis-personae.markdown

 ### Egnatius Photius

-Egnatius Photius is the military legate of the castrum outside Eboracum.
+Egnatius Photius is a military tribune based at the castrum outside Eboracum.
 He is a serious man, confident of his own abilities, and generally slightly skeptical of the mission of the Cohors Arcana.
 He tolerates Quartinius with a little amusement.

-### Urbicius Barbarus
+### Urbicius Brigantum

 Urbicius is a quaestor serving in Eboracum.
-His family are Gaelic from north of the Vallum Hadriani and only recently gained Roman citizenship; he took the cognomen Barbarus as a way of owning and celebrating his own ancestry.
+His family are Gaelic from north of the Vallum Hadriani and only recently gained Roman citizenship; he took the cognomen Brigantum as a way of owning and celebrating his own ancestry.
 He is generally impatient, but cares deeply about the condition of the natives of the province.